digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 Please note that module configuration is a `global` option (enable/disable) for `AES`.

-Finally, test the echo service via curl (notice that your Public IP will be present in `X-Forwarded-For` and `X-Envoy-External-Address` headers):
+6. Test the echo service via curl (notice that your Public IP will be present in `X-Forwarded-For` and `X-Envoy-External-Address` headers):

 ```shell
 curl -Li https://echo.starter-kit.online/echo/